Prevent, Test, Treat STDs/STIs

 Chlamydia is one of the most common STIs and affects people under age 25 at a high rate.
 Most women and men who catch it don’t have symptoms so they don’t know they have it and infect other people.
 It can cause serious problems like pelvic inflammatory disease (PID), infertility, and tubal pregnancy.
 Women under age 25 and men who have sex with men (MSM) should be tested at least yearly for it.

-TREATMENT: Treatable with Antibiotics
+TREATMENT for Chlamydia: Treatable with Antibiotics

 Does the CLAP sound familiar?
 That’s Gonorrhea’s nickname.
 Women usually don’t know they have gonorrhea as it is often symptomless.
 Most people with vaginas who get gonorrhea don’t have any symptoms.
 If they do, gonorrhea symptoms show up within about a week of being infected.
 These include: